Department-of-Administrative-Affairs/flash-cards/README.md

 # Flash-cards

 These are the flashcards I used to prepare for exams at my university.
+Please note that these are **onl**y for use by people in the *Discrete Mathematics* course, and any use by *Computer Scientists* will **not be tolerated.**

 # Randomised